-Major (previously fail refusal): the vehicle has failed the test and you have 30 days to get it repaired and re-inspected by NCTS.
-If it passes the re-inspection you will get an NCT certificate.
+The vehicle has failed the test.
+You have 30 days to get your vehicle repaired and re-inspected by NCTS.
+If it passes the re-inspection, you will get an NCT certificate.
 If you do not have the vehicle re-inspected within 30 days, you will have to do the full test again.

-Dangerous (previously fail dangerous): the vehicle has failed the test because of a dangerous defect that poses a direct or immediate risk to road safety.
+The vehicle has failed the test because of a dangerous defect that poses a direct or immediate risk to road safety.
 The NCTS will put a ‘failed dangerous’ sticker on your car.
 It is illegal to drive a vehicle with a dangerous defect.
-If you continue to drive your car and you get stopped by An Garda Síochána, you may get penalty points or have to go to court.
+If you continue driving your car and you get stopped by An Garda Síochána, you may get penalty points or have to go to court.
 You must get the vehicle repaired and re-inspected by NCTS within 30 days.
-If it passes the re-inspection you will get an NCT certificate.
+If it passes the re-inspection, you will get an NCT certificate.